bglug-it/server-config/README.md

 ### Quick start ###

-You may proceed in using the files in this repo proceeding as follows:
+You may use this repo proceeding as follows:

     $ vim hosts
     $ vim domain.yml